 We have a number of activities, some are specifically for electives and some are accessible for all.

-Water Activities: Swimming, Canoeing, Kayaking, Sailing, Water-skiing (teen week), Tower Jumping, Inflatable Iceberg, Banana Boating, Paddle boarding, Paddle boating, etc.
+Water Activities: Swimming, Canoeing, Kayaking, Sailing, Water-skiing (teen week), Tower Jumping, Inflatable Iceberg, Inflatable Volleyball Court, Paddle boarding, Paddle boating, etc.

-Land Activities: Archery, Drama, Video, Baseball, Basketball, Ball Hockey, Crafts, Music, Soccer, Low Ropes, Mad Scientist, Dance, Ukulele, Field Sports, Nature Survival, Prayer Path, etc.
+Land Activities: Archery, Frisbee Golf, Rock Wall Climbing, Drama, Video, Baseball, Basketball, Ball Hockey, Crafts, Music, Soccer, Low Ropes, Mad Scientist, Dance, Ukulele, Field Sports, Nature Survival, Prayer Path, etc.

 And so much more…